busykoala/fastapi-opa/README.md

 ## What does fastapi-opa do

-The FastAPI extension `fastapi-opa` that allows you to add a login flow to your app within minutes using Open Policy Agent and your favourite identity provider.
+The FastAPI extension `fastapi-opa` allows to add login flows and integrates Open Policy Agent to your app.

 ![Flow Diagram](https://raw.githubusercontent.com/busykoala/fastapi-opa/master/assets/diagram.png)

-The middleware redirects the initial user request to the identity provider for authentication.
-After the authentication the app validates the token provided.
-Using the users validated token Open Policy Agent decides whether the response has success or failure status.
+The middleware redirects the request to the identity provider.
+After the authentication it validates the token.
+Using the token, Open Policy Agent decides if the response has success or failure status.

 <a name="installation"/>